-1. Contents

-2. Aims and Objectives
+Section 1 - Aims and Objectives

-Section 1 - Special Educational Need and Disability (SEND)
+Section 2 - Special Educational Need and Disability (SEND)

 - 1. Special educational Needs and Disabilities - 2.
 Identification, Assessment and Provision - 3.
 A Graduated Approach: Assess-Plan-Do-Review - 4.
-Supporting Pupils with social, emotional and mental health needs (SEMH) - 5.
+Supporting Children's with social, emotional and mental health needs (SEMH) - 5.
 Supporting children with disabilities - 6.
 The Educational Health Care Plan (EHCP) - 7.
-Monitoring and Evaluation of provision for Pupils with SEN - 8.
-Criteria for exiting the SEN Support
+Top Up high needs funding (HNF) and Local High needs funding (LHNF) - 8.
+Monitoring and Evaluation of provision for Children's with SEND - 9.
+Criteria for exiting the SEND Support

-Section 2 - Support for other groups of vulnerable children
+Section 3 - Support for other groups of vulnerable children

-- 1. Supporting Pupils with medical conditions - 2.
+- 1. Supporting Children's with medical conditions - 2.
 Supporting children who have English as an Additional Language (EAL) - 3.
 Supporting Higher Potential Learners - 4.
 Monitoring and Evaluation of provision for other groups of vulnerable children

-Section 3 - Families
+Section 4 - Families